standardhealth/cimpl-doc/docs/cimpl6Tutorial_detail.md

 ## Initial Setup

-This tutorial is focused on how to create a model that will be used as input to an HL7 FHIR IG.
+This tutorial is focused on how to create a model that will be used as input to a FHIR IG.
 Supporting configuration and core data type files have been defined for you.

 The following directory structure is assumed: